carlferr/HOME-BIO/README.md

 ```
 python2.7 make_config_file.py
 ```
 The script will prompt the questions on the screen.
 Please, use complete pathways and answer all the questions.
-The output will be a "config.txt".
+It will create a "config.txt" file.

 **If the automatic way is used, remember to run the pipeline using "-c config.txt"**